gdubw/gng/README.md

 This is originally inspired by [gdub](https://www.gdub.rocks/) and [gradlew-bootstrap](https://github.com/viphe/gradlew-bootstrap).
 I shamelessly steal some code from them.

-# How GNG installs your Gradle Wrapper?
+# How does GNG install your Gradle Wrapper?

 Internally, it uses an embedded Gradle Wrapper with version 1.0 distribution.
 The reason use `1.0` is the small distribution package size.
 You can trust the embedded gradle-wrapper.jar.
 It is verified by [Gradle Wrapper Validation](https://github.com/marketplace/actions/gradle-wrapper-validation).